electricmind/enwiz/README.md

 | xcc-xcg | 97179  | 1003502 | 2193309  | 1.864     |
 | xch-xci | 101954 | 1080966 | 2.405365 | 1.89      |

-(Each individaul sample was 4M length, 242M in common)
+(Each individaul sample was about 20M length, 242M in common)

 The Wikipedia is an atypical case though: for fiction books a vocabulary grown shows different shapes: